Residency Prep

 New medical school graduates are not yet ready to practice medicine.
 They must first pass Step 3, the last of the United States Medical License Exams® (USMLE®), and complete a medical school residency.
 So how long is medical residency—and what are residency requirements?
 Depending on the specialty, a medical residency program may last from three to seven years.
 The requirements for entry also vary according to specialty, but the basic steps are described below.

 In the fourth and final year of medical school, students begin their residency applications and are invited to attend medical residency interviews.
 Students then create a “rank order list” of preferred residency programs which is matched against a similar list created by the programs.
 In late March, on “Match Day”, students learn if they have been matched with a residency program to fill post-graduate training positions accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The vast majority of RUSM students and graduates—a 96 percent first-time residency attainment rate in 2022—attain a residency and continue their medical education.
+The vast majority of RUSM students and graduates—a 97 percent first-time residency attainment rate for 2022-2023 graduates1—attain a residency and continue their medical education.

 RUSM medical students receive the education needed to advance to residency.
 However, residency requirements call for more than just good grades and medical knowledge.
 Students often need personalized help and attention to navigate a rather complex residency matching system—and the RUSM Office of Career Advisement (OCA) can provide that help and attention.
 The OCA advises students in residency preparation, prepares student documents in preparation for residency, and assists graduated students by facilitating their ongoing postgraduate professional pursuits.